-Basic Electro nics Certificate/8414 17 credits
+Basic Electronics Certificate #8414

-EET 100 Introduction to Electronics 3
+EET-100 Introduction to Electronics 3

-EET 141 DC/AC Circuits and Electronics I 4
+EET-141 DC/AC Circuits and Electronics I 4

-EET 135 Digital Electronics 4
+EET-135 Digital Electronics 4

-CIS 102 Intro to Computers & Info Systems 3
+CIS-102 Introduction to Computers and 3

+Information Systems

-MTH 100 Technical Math (5), or
+MTH-100 Technical Mathematics, or 5

-College Algebra/Trigonometry (5), or
+MTH-132 College Algebra and Trigonometry, or 5

-MTH 125 Trigonometry 3
+MTH-125 Plane Trigonometry 3

 A prerequisite or corequisite may be required for some courses.
-Refer to the course descriptions section in this catalog for more information.
+Refer to the course descriptions 139section in this catalog for more information.